 A blog cannot deal with all aspects of a subject and is not intended to replace professional advice.
 It's purpose is to highlight information and identify areas of possible interest.
 Anyone wishing to discuss this blog or to make any comments or suggestions about this blog is invited to do so by either posting comments or emailing me directly.

-The following data is a comparison between November 2019 and November 2020 numbers, and is current as of December 2020.
+The following data is a comparison between October 2021 and October 2020 numbers, and is current as of November 2021.

 Click here to view the full City of Calgary monthly stats package.

 Click here to view the full Calgary region monthly stats package.